Booking a cruise from the US this summer? Here's what you need to know - KESQ

 “When you look at what’s going to happen on those sailings and what the CDC is allowing, honestly, it makes cruising look a lot like it did before the pandemic,” said Chris Gray Faust, managing editor of cruising website Cruise Critic.

+But vaccine requirements may be stymied by bans on “vaccine passports” in Florida and Texas, prohibiting businesses from requiring proof of a Covid-19 vaccination.

-Ships hoping to sail without meeting those thresholds are required to perform trial sailings with volunteer passengers to test safety protocols before being cleared by the CDC.
+Ships hoping to sail without meeting those 95% vaccination thresholds are required to perform trial sailings with volunteer passengers to test safety protocols before being cleared by the CDC.

 “It obviously can be a very confusing situation,” said cruise expert Stewart Chiron of The Cruise Guy website.